NEW INTERNATIONAL SERVICE FOR AA - 2020

 All routes subject to government approval.

-New flights for TLV will be availabe for purchase Oct.
+New flights for TLV will be available for purchase on Oct.
 10, 2019.

 Frequency & Aircraft